QuantConnect/Lean/Documentation/ADR/0001-brokerage-order-polling-service.md

 Polling never starts first: the stream reported orders before it, and the registry must know what was already reported before the first sweep runs.
-So every `Start` that follows stream time begins with a handover, and the service owns its order — `SeedAndStart(drainBufferedMessages, seed)` does nothing while polling already runs, and otherwise runs three steps:
+So every `Start` that follows stream time begins with a handover, and the service owns its order — `SeedAndStart(seed)` does nothing while polling already runs, and otherwise runs three

-1. `drainBufferedMessages` — the plugin passes `() => _messageHandler.WithLockedStream(() => { })`, so every fill
+steps:

-   the stream already delivered is counted.
+1. Drain the message handler — the service runs an empty `WithLockedStream` block on the handler it was built with, so every fill the stream already delivered is counted.
 Nothing slips in after it, because the switch runs on the stream's own thread — the only thread that delivers stream messages.
 2. One `seed(openLeanOrder)` call per open Lean order, each becoming a `Watch(id, lastSeen)`: the plugin returns the brokerage id, the order's status and the cumulative filled quantity from its own bookkeeping.
 Orders the stream already closed need no seed — the diff skips every order Lean has closed, and a null return skips the order.
 3. `Start`.

-Both callbacks are optional: a plugin with no message handler passes no drain, a plugin whose stream reported nothing passes no seed.
+The seed callback is optional: a plugin whose stream reported nothing passes no seed, and without a message handler there is nothing to drain.
 The first sweep then continues from what the stream reported instead of repeating it.
 A fallback-mode plugin makes this one call, because its stream never comes back — Schwab's `ToSeedState` is the working example of the seed callback.
 A gap-mode plugin repeats the call on every drop, and `Stop`s when the stream returns.